 Unique Experiences In Botswana

-It’s no myth that Southern Africa, with its diverse array of natural geography and varied landscapes is home to some of the most enriching sights and experiences to be found anywhere on Earth.
+It’s no myth that Southern Africa, with its diverse array of natural geography and varied landscapes, is home to some of the most enriching sights and experiences to be found anywhere on Earth.
 With an abundance of game reserves, some spanning the size of entire European countries, wildlife sightings are frequent, and the ways to enjoy them are numerous.
-So, if you’re traveling to Botswana, here are some activities you don’t want to miss.
+So, if you’re travelling to Botswana, here are some activities you don’t want to miss.

 “Yet, few countries compare to the character, diversity and natural beauty of Botswana, with the arid Kalahari landscapes of the south giving way to the fertile and animated wetlands of the Okavango in the north”